coolcr7/private-chat-app/README.md

 4 User has the option to delete all chats, this will immediately delete chats from the database, user's browser and you will see an immediate effect on the UI <br>
 5 When logged in all the rooms relevant to users are displayed <br>

-Here's a link to test this app https://coolcr7.github.io/private-chat-app/ Following are steps explaining how the app functions:<br>
+Here's a link to test this app https://coolcr7.github.io/private-chat-app <br>

+Following are steps explaining how the app functions:<br>

 SignIn with your Google account: